NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/True Gaze.md

 * * *

 When you focus your eyes carefully, your gaze can pierce through all obfuscations, even magical ones.
-When you use True Gaze, you gain the effects of a 6th-rank [[Spells/Truesight|Truesight]] spell, using your Perception modifier for the counteract check.
+When you use True Gaze, you gain the effects of a 6th-rank [[Truesight|Truesight]] spell, using your Perception modifier for the counteract check.

 *Source: Pathfinder Lost Omens: The Mwangi Expanse* *OGL*